April 3, 2026

 Language as a key to social acceptance

-Rasiki, a Chinese artist living in Tokyo for eight years, mentions Japanese language skills as a key to being treated as an equal in Japan.
+Rasiki, a Chinese artist living in Tokyo for several years, mentions Japanese language skills as a key to being treated as an equal in Japan.
 “When I was new in Japan it often happened that I was treated differently because of being a foreigner.
 However, as my Japanese improved, those moments became fewer.
 Now it barely happens at all.
 To pick on the smaller one is something that is common, but if you’re strong it should not affect you too much.”

 Media Coverage